Music as a Form of Intelligence

 Wanna be great at guitar playing, but think you suck at other subjects?
 Whilst recently reading a book on how our brains function – ‘The 12 Brain Rules’ by John Medina, and then again during my studies, I learned about a man named Howard Gardner.
 He was a psychologist who revolutionised the way we think about intelligence.
 (The way we think about thinking!).

-Best known for his his Theory of Multiple Intelligences, he surmised that – contrary to traditional belief – human intelligence is not necessarily limited to the realms of mathematics and linguistics.
+Best known for his his Theory of Multiple Intelligences, he surmised that – contrary to traditional belief – human intelligence may not be necessarily limited to the realms of mathematics and linguistics.
 His theory described 9 separate realms of cognition in which a person can be described to be ‘intelligent’:

 - Musical–rhythmic and harmonic

 (This is straight from the Wikipedia page).

 Musical – Rhythmic and Harmonic is one of the distinct categories of intelligence.
 Whilst most people are strong (or ‘intelligent’) in one or a few of these areas, it suggests that someone could be very musical whilst not being thought of as being ‘intelligent’ in other areas.
 A person could perhaps be very good at playing guitar, piano or another instrument, but does not excel academically in other areas.
 As a guitar teacher, I try to remember this when I decide how to approach giving lessons and teaching new students.

 The 12 Brain Rules was re-released after a new chapter was written on music and the brain.
 This was due to the fact that Medina now considered music to be of enough importance to discuss as a separate topic when describing how our brains work.